nazking15/medicine-reminder/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow ESLint configuration
+- Write meaningful commit messages
+- Add tests for new features
+- Update documentation as needed

 ## License

 This project is licensed under the ISC License.

+## Acknowledgments

+- Deepseek AI for providing the message generation API
+- Resend for reliable email delivery
+- MongoDB for robust data storage